 9. Recreate the experience at home.

 When you seriously can’t afford to leave the house, don’t!
-One night of partying isn’t worth remaining young and broke, and you can have just as much fun at home with your friends as out on the town.
-Split a pizza order, stream hilariously terrible movies on Netflix, host a game of Dungeons and Dragons (all of which occur in my home on a regular basis).
+One night of partying isn’t worth remaining broke, and you can have just as much fun at home with your friends as out on the town.
+Split a pizza order, stream hilariously terrible movies on Netflix or host a game of Dungeons and Dragons (all of which occur in my home on a regular basis).
 I guarantee everyone will have a good time, with no regrets — at least not financial ones.